 - Preparing and filing Maryland life estate deeds.

 - Protecting clients from nursing home expenses through Medicaid and elder law planning.

 - Protecting family members who may not be aware of your estate planning.

-- Ensure beneficiaries with known drug or alcohol dependencies are protected.
+- Creating trusts to protect beneficiaries with drug or alcohol dependencies.

-- Creating Special Needs Trusts for children with disabilities.
+- Creating Maryland Special Needs Trusts for children with disabilities.

 - Preventing probate problems.

 - Filing tax returns.